AI Agent Security

 Prompt Injection and Input Validation

-Every input that reaches your AI agents must pass through a validation and sanitization layer before processing.
-This includes user messages, data from external APIs, webhook payloads, and content from databases.
-The validation layer should check for known prompt injection patterns, unusually long inputs, encoded payloads, and content that attempts to reference or modify the agent's system prompt.
-Implementing a dedicated input filtering model that screens for adversarial inputs before they reach the main agent is a best practice that significantly reduces risk.
+Every input must pass through validation before reaching your agent: user messages, API payloads, webhook data, even content from databases.
+Check for known injection patterns, encoded payloads, unusually long inputs, and attempts to reference the system prompt.
+A dedicated filtering model that screens inputs before they reach the main agent significantly reduces risk.

-Output validation is equally important but often neglected.
-Your AI agents should never be able to execute arbitrary code, access files outside their designated directories, or make API calls to endpoints not on their approved list.
-Implement strict output parsing that validates every action the agent proposes before execution.
-If an agent decides to send an email, the output validator should confirm that the recipient, subject, and content all fall within expected parameters.
-This defense-in-depth approach ensures that even if a prompt injection bypasses input filtering, the agent cannot take truly harmful actions.
+Output validation matters just as much.
+Your agent should never execute arbitrary code, access unauthorized files, or call endpoints not on its approved list.
+Validate every proposed action before execution.
+If an agent decides to send an email, confirm the recipient, subject, and content all fall within expected parameters.
+Defense in depth means even a successful prompt injection can't cause real harm.

 Part 4